hubblestack/nova/README.rst

 this argument, compare it to each tag that module handles, and only run those which match the argument (using ``fnmatch``).

-``nova.audit`` will return a list of audits which were successful, and a list of audits which failed.
+``hubble.audit`` will return a list of audits which were successful, and a list of audits which failed.

 Here are some example calls: